 UniFi Protect is Ubiquiti’s latest version of its video and CCTV recording platform, the company has been producing CCTV hardware and software for a number of years now with the previous product, called UniFi Video.
-UniFi Video 3 was replaced with the newer UniFi Protect in late 2018.
-As of 1st January 2021, UniFi Video is no longer supported.
-Ubiquiti offers three different hardware choices for camera storage and as of writing there is not an option for self installation.
+UniFi Video 3 was replaced with the newer UniFi Protect in late 2018 and UniFi Video is no longer supported.
+Ubiquiti offers many ways to run UniFi Protect, from installation on UniFi OS Consoles, dedicated UNVR devices to the original Cloud Key Gen2 Plus.
+As of writing there is not an option for self installation.

-Ubiquiti has 11 different models of cameras on sale which all work with UniFi Protect and UniFi Video.
+Ubiquiti has 15 different models of cameras on sale which all work with UniFi Protect.
+In the US, this number is currently at 11, as some older models are still offered in the EU.
 Only two of the models are indoor only, the rest are rated for indoor and outdoor.
-Much like the UniFi Network product line, all of the cameras apart from the G3 Instant and G3 Micro are powered over PoE only and are not wireless.
+Much like the UniFi Network product line, most of the cameras offered support PoE, with only a couple being WiFi only.

 Ubiquiti has the G3 Flex up for $79 in the US or £64.28 in the UK.

-The next one is the G3 Bullet camera, which is which is around £130 here in the UK at $149 in the US.
+The next one is the G3 Bullet camera, which is which is around £130 here in the UK.
 Like the name suggests the G3 Bullet is more like a traditional camera, it also works indoor and outdoor and is weather resistant.
-Power is supplied by 802.3af PoE, older models are 24v passive PoE only.
-Video is 1080p.
-It also offers an IR filter and IR lights for night vision.
+Power is supplied by 802.3af PoE with older models being 24v passive PoE only.
+Video is capped at 1080p/30fps and it also offers an IR filter and IR lights for night vision.

 The G3 Dome has all the same features as the G3 Bullet, but can only be used outdoors if it is under an overhang.
 The main difference is the form factor, it be a more discrete on a ceiling to see down a corridor or above a door with a wide angle.
-It’s around £130 here in the UK at $149 in the US.
+It’s around £130 here in the UK.
 Power is supplied by 802.3af PoE or 24v passive PoE.

 The G3 Pro is based on the G3 Bullet sensor, it has 1080p maximum resolution, but it is fully waterproof with a rating of IP67, a fully motorised optical zoom lens, a larger sensor and a more powerful infrared system.
-It’s around £250 here in the UK at $299 in the US.
+It’s around £300 here in the UK.

-The new G3 Instant was just launched in December 2020 and is the most affordable camera Ubiquiti has made so far, at $29 in the US – it features 1080p video, dual band WiFi, IR for night time viewing and two way audio.
+The G3 Instant is the most affordable camera Ubiquiti has made so far, at $29 in the US – it features 1080p video, dual band WiFi, IR for night time viewing and two way audio.

-Currently the G3 Instant is not on Amazon as it is up for pre-order on store.ui.com for $29.
-Ubiquiti has the G3 Instant up for $29 in the US or £27.24 in the UK.
+Currently the G3 Instant is not on Amazon, but Ubiquiti has the G3 Instant up for $29 in the US or £27.24 in the UK.

 The G4 Pro supports 4K video at 24FPS, and can be powered by 802.3af or 802.3at PoE.
 It’s around £460 here in the UK at $449 in the US.
 It also has an LED ring for when motion is detected.
-With one of the latest updates to UniFi Protect, the G4 Pro now supports a maximum of 60FPS too.
-Being a G4 camera, it also supports smart detection.
+G4 Pro now supports a maximum of 60FPS too, when ‘High Frame Rate’ mode is enabled.
+Being a G4 camera, it also supports smart detection for people and vehicles.

 Ubiquiti has the G4 Pro up for $449 in the US or £412.94 in the UK.

-The G4 Bullet is essentially an upgraded G3 Bullet, with the same form factor but improved everything, the case is now metal – an upgrade over plastic, the video quality is now 1440p over 1080p and as it is a G4 model, it supports Smart Detection.
+The G4 Bullet is essentially an upgraded G3 Bullet, with the same form factor, but everything has been improved.
+The case and mounting are now metal, a huge upgrade over plastic, the video quality is now 1440p over 1080p and as it is a G4 model, it supports Smart Detection.
 Other changes include gigabit ethernet now, as opposed to a 100mbps port.